qcuaeh/molalignlib/README.md

     molalign [option[s]] file [file]

-* To align the atoms without reordering, run the command without options.
-* To reorder and align the atoms run the command with the `-sort` option.
-* If only a file is specified, two sets of coordinates will be read from the file.
-* If two files are specified, a single set of coordinates will be read from each file.
+If only a file is specified, two sets of coordinates will be read from the file.
+If two files are specified, a single set of coordinates will be read from each file.

+To align the atoms without reordering, run the command without options.
+To reorder and align the atoms run the command with the `-sort` option.

 Advanced usage
 --------------